 Quick temperature changes aren’t good for your kit, so when you’re coming back indoors, keep your stuff far away from any radiators, heaters, or other sources of heat.

 If your bag gets snowed on, make sure you empty the equipment and let it dry out completely once you’re indoors.
 Leaving your gear in a damp bag overnight is a bad idea.
-Bring trash bags or other plastic bags to serve as emergency tarps if needed.
+Bring trash bags, tin foil, or sheets to serve as emergency tarps if needed.